isvlabs/monolith-to-microservices/README.md

 | Angular JS        | [app.js, controllers and templates](idcardmanager-client/src/scripts/)  |

+## Building the application locally

+To build the the .war file locally:

 ## Hosting and launching the Monolith on AWS

 Now that we have the monolith running locally, we're going to host it on AWS.
 Because the monolith is a simple 2/3 tier application architecture, AWS Elastic Beanstalk with Amazon RDS makes this really easy.